sharm294/sonar/README.md

 ## Dependencies

 Vivado and Vivado HLS are assumed to be on the PATH.
-The scripts have been tested on Bash, with Python 2.7 and Vivado 2017.2 on Ubuntu 16.04
+The scripts have been tested on Bash, with Python 2.7 and Vivado 2017.2 on Ubuntu 16.04.
+Two environment variables are also added: SHOAL_VIVADO_HLS and SHOAL_SHARE_PATH